D3jag0re/dockerized-service/README.md

 - To check logs `docker logs <container-id>`
 - If changes are made to the app, you will need to rebuild the image.

+## To Run via CI/CD On Digital Ocean:

+- Create a Spaces Bucket and keys (for remote state management)
+- Create Repository secrets in GitHub for DO_TOKEN and keys above

 ## Development Notes:

 - [X] First made a simple hello, world app in docker container
 - [X] Used express framework
 - [X] Tested .env file by using SECRET_MESSAGE in the /secret route response
 - [X] Implemented Basic Auth for the /secret route
-- [X] Terraform for digital ocean deployment
+- [X] Terraform for digital ocean deployment (local)
+- [X] Terraform with remote state (locally run)
+- [] GitHub Actions for terraform deployment
-- [] GitHub Actions for deployment
+- [] GitHub Actions for full deployment

+## Cost Notes:

+- Digital Ocean Spaces Bucket costs $5/m